 Liz Calver has worked for North Herts College since July 2014 and, as a lecturer and Head of Curriculum, has expertise and a strong track record in mentoring, coaching and supporting other staff.

 As a Head of Curriculum, she works closely with staff teams and managers across the college and is pro-active in helping develop and implement the policies and strategies of the Hart Learning Group.

 Liz is a scientist and has spent her career in developing new medicines within the pharmaceutical industry and currently works at GSK.

 She has spent time in both research and development and has lead international drug development teams, working alongside national regulatory agencies and experts in medical practice.
 Liz has expertise and a keen interest in both organisational and personal development change leading to continuous improvement.
 Working with teams and individuals to be the best they can be motivated her to become involved with the North Herts College.

 Philip has enjoyed an over 35-year international career in financial services and is now plural.

-He chairs the Finance Committee and is a Trustee of The Royal British Legion, is a NED at Bank of Ireland (UK) plc and Chair of the Audit and Risk Committee of Codan A/S, Scandinavia’s third largest P&C insurer.
+He is a Trustee of The Royal British Legion and chairs its Finance Committee.
+He is also a non-executive director (NED) at Bank of Ireland (UK) plc and Chair of the Audit and Risk Committee of Codan A/S, Scandinavia’s third largest P&C insurer.
 He served as a Governor of Aylward Academy between 2011 and 2019.
 Until 2017 he was Group Finance Director of LV=.
 Other previous roles have included a Partner at PwC based in London and then Hong Kong.
 Philip is married with two daughters both of whom are in full time education.